 If you’re not a permanent Australian resident, it can be a little more difficult to take out cover with some insurers.
-In fact, some companies refuse to provide travel insurance for non Australian residents.
-However, there are plenty of Aussie insurers who provide travel insurance for those who are here on a visa or just visiting for a short time
+Most insurers require you to be a resident to qualify for cover.
+But there is some good news - there are some Aussie insurers who provide travel insurance for those who are just visiting Australia.

-- A valid Medicare or private health insurance in place to be eligible for cover
+- Have a valid Medicare or private health insurance in place to be eligible for cover, or

 |Brand||Cover for travel into Australia?||Cover for trips out of Australia?||Apply|

 |Cover is available however:||Get quote|

 |Domestic policy available if you're a holder of a:||Yes, provided you're a holder of a||Get quote|

 - Who is qualified for a non-resident travel insurance policy?

 - What benefits can I take advantage of?